-For our nineteenth century ancestors July was the month when food was scarcest.
-By the time that July arrived food from the previous harvest was almost a year old, and many families found that their stores of food were much depleted or had disappeared entirely at this late stage.
-The decline in living standards, present throughout the nineteenth century Ireland, would peak during the Famine which would eventually take a million lives and force further million Irish men and women to emigrate from the land in which they were born.
-For families who had cattle running out of stored crops was not as lethal, but for the quarter of the population that relied on the potato as their sole source of sustenance July could be a difficult month to get by even without famine.
+For our nineteenth century ancestors July was the month when food was at its scarcest.
+By the time that July arrived food from the previous harvest had sustained households over most of the previous year, and many families found that their stores of food were much depleted or had disappeared entirely at this late stage.
+The decline in living standards, present throughout nineteenth century Ireland, would peak during the Famine which would eventually take a million lives and force a further million of Irish men and women to emigrate from the land in which they were born.
+Many of whom would never return to the land of their ancestors.
+For families who had cattle, running out of stored crops was not as lethal, but for the quarter of the population, that relied on the potato as their sole source of sustenance, July would be to varying degrees a difficult month to get by – even without the devastation of famine.

-These tough conditions gave July many alternative names including, most generally, “The Hungry Month”, “The Blue Month” and “Staggering July.”
-Other names for July appear to have been more regional: Amhlaoibh Ó Súilleabháin, who was living near Callan in the early decades of the nineteenth century, recorded in his diary that July was known as Buímhís “The yellow month” in reference to both the colour of fields and the faces of the poor near his home in Callan, County Kilkenny.
-While in the latter half of the nineteenth century Charles McGlinchey recalled that the heat alone was reason enough to give the first half of July and the second half of August a dark nickname Charles McGlinchey of Ballyliffen in Donegal noted that summers were warmer in the eighteen hundreds, and that the latter half of July and the earlier half of August shared the ominous name Mí Mharbh “The Dead Month” in reference to the stifling heat that accompanied those weeks.
+These tough conditions gave July many alternative names including, most generally, “The Hungry Month”, ‘The Blue Month’ and ‘Staggering July.’
+Other names for July appear to have been more regional: Amhlaoibh Ó Súilleabháin, who was living near Callan in the County of Kilkenny in the early decades of the nineteenth century, recorded in his diary that July was known as Buímhís ‘The yellow month” in reference to both the colour of fields and the faces of the poor during this month.
+While in the latter half of the nineteenth century Charles McGlinchey recalled that the heat alone was reason enough to give the first half of July and the second half of August the dark nickname Mí Mharbh “The Dead Month” in reference to the stifling heat that accompanied this sultry season.

 Danaher, Kevin.
 The Year in Ireland.
 Dublin 1972.